• Skip to main content

 An MRI uses powerful magnetic fields and radio waves to create images of the structures in your head.
 Like a CT scan, an MRI creates detailed images of the internal structures of the brain as well as the brain stem.
 It checks for intracerebral hemorrhage (bleeding), aneurysms, infection, stroke, tumors, and trauma, as well as congenital conditions and developmental abnormalities, among other problems.

 It’s worth mentioning that these imaging tests are not always necessary.
-Unless your headache is disruptive, or occurs alongside other symptoms, such as sensory changes, nausea, fever, or confusion, your doctor may just review your medical history, diet and lifestyle, and current health condition in order to determine its cause or triggers.
+Unless your headache is disruptive, or occurs alongside other symptoms, such as sensory changes, nausea, fever, or confusion, your primary care provider may just review your medical history, diet and lifestyle, and current health condition in order to determine its cause or triggers.

 Headache Treatment in Wellington, FL

-If you’re searching for a reliable primary care physician within the Wellington area in Florida, visit us here at Advanced Medical.
-Dr. Ishan Gunawardene, our board-certified internal medicine physician, will carry out a comprehensive assessment to pinpoint the cause of your headaches and coordinate your care with a neurologist for effective management, if need be.
+If you’re searching for a reliable primary care provider within the Wellington area in Florida, visit us here at Advanced Medical.
+Dr. Ishan Gunawardene, our board-certified internal family medicine provider, will carry out a comprehensive assessment to pinpoint the cause of your headaches and coordinate your care with a neurologist for effective management, if need be.

 Schedule an appointment with Dr. Gunawardene today.
 Call our clinic at (561) 434-1935 or use our online request form.

-Filed Under: Headache, Migraines Tagged With: Advanced Medical Clinic, headache treatment in Wellington FL, headaches, headaches doctor near me, headaches royal palm beach, headaches treatment near me, primary care near me, primary care physician near me, primary care Wellington FL, walk-in clinic near me
+Filed Under: Headache, Migraines Tagged With: Advanced Medical Clinic, headache treatment in Wellington FL, headaches, headaches royal palm beach, headaches treatment near me, primary care near me, primary care provider Near Me, primary care Wellington FL, walk-in clinic near me

 Arthritis 101: What Is Arthritis?